 Before you submit your application packet to the Arizona Registrar of Contractors, you must make sure that your application packet includes all of the parts in the checklist below.

-The Qualifying Party’s original Business Management Exam results and trade exam results.
+The Qualifying Party’s original AZ SRE Statutes and Rules Exam results and trade exam results.
 A completed waiver form may be submitted in place of the trade exam for review with the application.

 Copies of the payment transaction receipt from the background check for every person named on the License Application Form.
 Background checks expire 90 days from the date it was ordered.